 Superbowls 1996, 2008, 2015

 One of the most significant aspects of Scottsdale Airport is the major economic stimulus that it provides to the City of Scottsdale and north valley region.
 A recent study indicated that the airport generates more than $182 million annually in revenue to the region’s economy and the combined annual impact of the airport/airpark is approximately $2.5-3.0 billion.

 The City of Scottsdale is known throughout the country as a community where quality of life and economic progress are synonymous.
-The outstanding facilities of the Airport and life and the amenities of the Scottsdale area have attracted a large number of businesses that desire to locate on or near the Airport.
+The outstanding facilities of the airport and life and the amenities of the Scottsdale area have attracted a large number of businesses that desire to locate on or near the airport.
 These same facilities and amenities draw general aviation and corporate business travelers from all over the country to visit Scottsdale for business and recreational purposes.
-As Scottsdale develops into one of the major markets of the Southwest, Scottsdale Airport plays a key role in linking the Scottsdale economy to the Southeast and the nation.
+As Scottsdale develops into one of the major markets of the southwest, Scottsdale Airport plays a key role in linking the Scottsdale economy to the southwest and the nation.

 More information about all of the Thunderbird fields and pilots who trained in Arizona can be found at www.thunderbirdpilots.com.